ankumar/architecture/README.md

 **"[Patterns](https://github.com/ankumar/Architecture/blob/master/Patterns/Stuff.md) aren't prescriptive rules that say do this because it works.
 They say this has worked in many cases, Try it and see if it works for you."**

 # Services
+* Designing Modularity & Interfaces
-Decomposing an Application into Services & APIs; designing Modularity & Interfaces
+* Decomposing an Application into Services & APIs

 ![](https://github.com/ankumar/Architecture/blob/master/images/Microservices1.jpg)